The Potential Benefits of a Steam Room Even in Hot & Humid Locations

-Steam therapy acts in the opposite way, cleansing your skin, helping you avoid the conditions that cause acne.
+Steam therapy has been shown to act in the opposite way, cleansing your skin, helping you avoid the conditions that cause clogged pores.
 While “dirty” humid air clogs your skin, steam from a professional steam room helps open pores and lubricate the skin.
-Research has also found that a steam room can help hydrate the “stratum corneum” layers of the epidermis, which acts as a protective barrier against toxins and germs.
-Then the sweat produced by the steam room helps wash away the impurities, leaving you with a healthy glow.
+Research has also found that a steam room may help hydrate the “stratum corneum” layers of the epidermis, which acts as a protective barrier against toxins and germs.
+Then the sweat produced by the steam room may help wash away the impurities, leaving you with a healthy glow.

-Your skin feels clean and rejuvenated after a steam room session.
+Your skin should feel clean and rejuvenated after a steam room session.
 Contrast that with a day out in humid, muggy air, when your first thought is taking a shower.
 When it comes to skin integrity, steam vs. humidity is no contest.

 Humidity, Steam, & Exercise

 Whether you exercise indoors or outdoors, the controlled environment of a steam room provides benefits to your post-workout recovery in a way that everyday humid air doesn’t.
-A session in a steam room can help tired muscles recover from intense exercise by helping to remove lactic acid.
-Steam therapy can also help improve muscular flexibility and joint discomfort, even for those who suffer from arthritis.
+A session in a steam room may help tired muscles recover from intense exercise by helping to potentially remove lactic acid.
+Steam therapy may also help improve muscular flexibility and joint discomfort.

 Humidity, Steam, Stress, & Augmented Therapies

 This is where the greatest separation exists between steam therapy and humidity.
-Sessions in a steam room help reduce stress and foster relaxation.
-This occurs through several mechanisms, one of which is steam therapy’s effect on neurochemicals and hormones.
-Steam can help increase serotonin and endorphins, which both can have dramatic effects on mood and stress reduction.
-Sessions in a steam room can also help you manage cortisol levels, the “flight-or-flight” hormone that can damage the body when it’s at high stress levels.
-Studies have also shown steam can help the body relax and enhance mood.
+Sessions in a steam room may help reduce stress and foster relaxation.
+This occurs through several mechanisms, one of which is steam therapy’s potential effect on neurochemicals and hormones.
+Steam may help increase serotonin and endorphins, which both can have dramatic effects on mood and stress reduction.
+Sessions in a steam room may also help you manage cortisol levels, the “flight-or-flight” hormone that has been shown to damage the body when it’s at high stress levels.
+Studies have also shown steam may help the body relax and enhance mood.

 Of course, the calm environment of a residential steam bath or shower is like no environment in the open air, even in tropical locations.
 You’re alone, enclosed in a tranquil setting, your muscles and nerves relaxing just from the serenity of a steam room environment.

-Then there’s the advantages of augmented therapies that a high-quality steam room system can provide.
+Then there’s the potential advantages of augmented therapies that a high-quality steam room system provide.
 Steam rooms can be combined with aromatherapy (infusion of essential oils), chromatherapy (light therapy), and music therapy.
-With simple installations, you can relax and take in the healing scents of lavender or eucalyptus oils, or listen to music carefully selected to elicit mental and physical stimuli for healing mind and body.
-Even colored lighting can be calibrated to create carefully researched effects that will help you relax and rejuvenate.
+With simple installations, you can relax and take in the scents of lavender or eucalyptus oils, or listen to music carefully selected to elicit mental and physical stimuli for mind and body.
+Even colored lighting can be calibrated to create carefully researched effects that may help you relax and rejuvenate.

 MrSteam offers chromatherapy, music therapy, and aromatherapy systems that easily install into residential steam rooms that are proven to increase the already significant wellness effects of steam therapy.